Brightspace/infusion-sls-workshop/4-apigateway/readme.md

 });
 ```

-which simplifies formating the output.
+which simplifies formatting the output.

 To use it, we add the following to [addUser](./addUser.js),
 [deleteUser](./deleteUser.js), and [getUser](./getUser.js):